BishoyYousry/Tiny-Compiler/README.md

 ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white)

 ## **Description**
-The “Tiny” compiler is written in C++ and using the Qt framework.
-The compiler takes a source code file as input and performs lexical analysis (scanning) and syntactic analysis (parsing) to generate a syntax tree.
+The “Tiny” compiler written in C++ and using Qt framework.
+The compiler can take (either a tiny source code written in *.tiny file or tiny tokens written in *.token file).
+The input file is (either by opening an existing file or by creating a newer one).
+The compiler performs lexical analysis (scanning) and syntactic analysis (parsing) to generate a syntax tree.
 The syntax tree represents the structure and meaning of the source code.
+The syntax tree sets all statements inside rectangles, all expressions and the unexpected values inside ellipses.
 The compiler can detect the errors in scanning process.
+Also we can compiler more than one source code without closing and reopening the compiler.

 ## **Screenshots**